Local limit of the random degree constrained process: Appendix

-{\bf Acknowledgements.} We would like to thank Christian Borgs and Amin Coja-Oghlan for questions that encouraged us to study the existence of local limits in the random \mbox{$d$-process}.
+\textbf{ Acknowledgements.} We would like to thank Christian Borgs and Amin Coja-Oghlan for questions that encouraged us to study the existence of local limits in the random \mbox{$d$-process}.
 We would also like to thank the organizers of the R{\'e}nyi 100~conference (Budapest), where this project was initiated in~2022.
-Balázs Ráth and Márton Szőke were partially supported by the grant NKFI-FK-142124 of NKFI (National Research, Development and Innovation Office), and the ERC Synergy Grant No. 810115 - DYNASNET.
+Bal\'azs R\'ath and M\'arton Sz\H{o}ke were partially supported by the grant NKFI-FK-142124 of NKFI (National Research, Development and Innovation Office), and the ERC Synergy Grant No.\ 810115 - DYNASNET.
 Lutz Warnke was supported by NSF~CAREER grant~DMS-2225631, a Sloan Research Fellowship, and the RandNET project (Rise project H2020-EU.1.3.3).